 About 15% of the world’s population suffers from migraines.
 Migraines are a neurological disorder that causes persistent headaches ranging from moderate to severe.
 On average, people begin to get them during adolescence, and they worsen in middle age.
 Migraines are a longstanding condition that have been reported as far back as 1500 BCE.

-Contrary to popular belief, migraines are not just ordinary headaches.
+Ask any Williamsburg migraine chiropractor you know and they will tell you that contrary to popular belief, migraines are not just ordinary headaches.
 A migraine may or may feature a headache.
 Although an intense headache is a primary symptom, a migraine includes multiple other indicators including:

 Throbbing pain that typically affects one side of the head

 Sensitivity to sounds, lights, or odors

 Attacks that last from 2 to 72 hours

 Aura or temporary neurological disruptions that occur before the headache

 These People Are at Higher Risk of Developing Migraines

 Some people are more likely to get migraines.
 Various factors such as sex, age, genetics, hormones, and other conditions play a role in migraine development.
 If you fit into any of the following categories, you are more prone to getting migraines: